 Places to Have a Date With Your Kid

-Dates with your kid can be super simple.
-But if you’re looking to get out and about, here are some great ideas for places you can bring your child in Greenville!
+Whether you’re planning a mother-daughter/son or daddy-daughter/son date, they can be super simple.
+But if you’re looking to get out and about, here are some great ideas for places you can bring your child throughout Greenville, SC!

 Ice Cream Date

-Because, really, who doesn’t love going on an ice cream date.
+Because who doesn’t love going on an ice cream date?
 It’s inexpensive, doesn’t require a smaller child to sit still for a long time, and it can involve chocolate.

 My personal favorite trampoline parks are Big Air, which has a ninja course, climbing walls, and a ropes course, and DEFY.
 Other great local choices are the Big Air Spartanburg, Sky Zone Greenville, and Urban Air.